A Beginner's Guide to Kayaking Like a Pro

 Gear and Accessories

 To make your kayaking experience as fun and positive as possible, you’ll want to make sure that you have the right gear and accessories along for the ride.
 Weather can change quickly when you are on the Colorado River kayaking, depending on the time of day and the season.
-Daytime temperatures can be much warmer than in the evening or early in the morning, which means you’ll want to dress in layers or bring a change of clothes if you’ll be out on the water for longer periods of time.
+Daytime temperatures can be much warmer than in the evening or early in the morning, so you’ll want to dress in layers or change clothes if you’ll be out on the water for longer periods.
 The sun can also be strong, which makes sunscreen or sun protection essential.
-If you are bringing your phone, camera, wallet, or other valuables along for the ride, you’ll want to keep them dry and protected with a waterproof bag or pouch.
-If your eyes are sensitive to the sun, wearing polarized sunglasses with ultraviolet (UV) protection is strongly encouraged.
+If you bring your phone, camera, wallet, or other valuables for the ride, you’ll want to keep them dry and protected with a waterproof bag or pouch.
+Wearing polarized sunglasses with ultraviolet (UV) protection is strongly encouraged if your eyes are sensitive to the sun.
 No matter what you wear, your clothing and footwear should be water-resistant or waterproof.

 Personal Flotation Devices

-For safety reasons, wearing a personal flotation device (PFD) when out on the water is highly recommended.
-Like kayaks, PFDs are made in various styles to suit the different kinds of water that you’ll be kayaking in.
+For safety reasons, it is highly recommended that you wear a personal flotation device (PFD) when out on the water.
+Like kayaks, PFDs are made in various styles to suit the different kinds of water you’ll be kayaking in.

-Type I PFDs are heavy-duty flotation devices made for use in rougher water and the ocean.
+Type I PFDs are heavy-duty flotation devices in rougher water and the ocean.
 Type II or Type III PFDs are a bit more comfortable.
 They are not quite as cumbersome as Type I PFDs, which makes them a better choice for calmer waters where you’ll likely be rescued more quickly.
-While Type I, II, and III PFDs are made specifically for kayaking, you can also get PFDs made for multiple activities, such as Type V. If you get a Type V PFD, be sure to check that it is suitable for kayaking before making your purchase.
+While Type I, II, and III PFDs are made specifically for kayaking, you can also get PFDs made for multiple activities, such as Type V. If you get a Type V PFD, ensure that it is suitable for kayaking before purchasing.

 Finding a Suitable Time and Location

 Once you’ve found the right boat and accessories, it’s time to get in the water.
-To kayak safely and successfully, you’ll need to research places to kayak based on your skill and comfort level.
-Remember that you must find a place that’s accessible to the public, too.
+To kayak safely and successfully, you must research places based on your skill and comfort level.
+Remember that you must find a place accessible to the public, too.
 Calm waters, which you’ll find on ponds and lakes, are recommended for novice kayakers.
 Beginners are advised to avoid rivers and oceans as they’re starting due to stronger currents and choppier water.
 If you are driving to your destination and plan to launch your boat, you’ll also need to figure out parking at the launch spot and determine if there is a launch fee.

 No matter where you decide to start your kayaking adventure from, keep an eye on the weather.
 It’s best to choose a day when skies are clear for maximum visibility.
 Try to kayak on a day when winds are minimal, and make sure to avoid kayaking if there is a risk of thunderstorms or severe weather in the area.